adguerra/LAMMPSStructures/README.md

 # LAMMPSStructures

+This repository is intended to showcase some

+## Map

 In this repository I have a couple of different examples of how we make and use elastic structures in LAMMPS.
 I will split this up into two categories of structures:

  - 1d structures, which are "grains" or "particles" arranged in a line to form an elastic beam